Knowledge Hub

 What is professional negligence?

-The term ‘professional negligence’ means that a professional has failed to perform their responsibilities to the required standard, and that this has in turn could have caused you loss.
+The term ‘professional negligence’ means that a professional has failed to perform their responsibilities to the required standard, and that this has, in turn caused you loss.
 This type of claim is not limited to solicitors, you can also make a professional negligence claim against a financial advisor or an architect for example.

-In order to establish a potential professional negligence claim against a solicitor, there are three elements that all need to be proven in the first instance:
+In order to establish a potential professional negligence claim against a solicitor, there are three elements that all need to be proven:

 • The solicitor owed you a duty of care: A solicitor who is instructed to act on your behalf will automatically owe you a duty of care to act with reasonable care and skill.
 (Additionally, when you instructed the solicitor, you will have received a retainer – this will likely be in the form of an engagement letter setting out their terms of business and what you can expect the solicitor to do for you, i.e., their duties.)